-Kechna Cadet graduated Cum Laude from Drexel University in 2015 after completing her B.S. degree in Psychology and fulfilling a minor in Biology.
-She is currently pursuing an MPH degree at CUNY Graduate School of Public Health and Health Policy.
+Kechna Cadet graduated Cum Laude from Drexel University in 2015 after completing her BS degree in Psychology and fulfilling a minor in Biology.
+She is is an MPH graduate of the CUNY Graduate School of Public Health and Health Policy.
 Presently, she is the lead clinical research assistant on a research study protocol at the Memorial Sloan Kettering Center.
 This research study, funded by the National Cancer Institute, seeks to evaluate advanced cancer patients’ decision-making processes as well as immediate and long-term emotions after undergoing germline genetic testing.
-She is also currently completing the TRACC (Translational Research Training Addictions for Racial/Ethnic Minorities at CCNY and CUMC) Fellowship, where she examines sex-differences in the levels of risk decision-making and delay discounting across cannabis+cocaine users compared to cannabis-only users under the mentoring of Dr. Lesia Ruglass.
-Research interests include racial, ethnic, and gender disparities within addiction field, polysubsubstance use, decision-making and risk perception, and addiction research in community settings.
+At TRACC, she researched sex-differences in the levels of risk decision-making and delay discounting across cannabis+cocaine users compared to cannabis-only users under the mentoring of Dr. Lesia Ruglass.
+Kechna’s research interests include racial, ethnic, and gender disparities within the addiction field, polysubstance use, decision-making and risk perception, and addiction research in community settings.